AdobeDocs/campaign-web.en/help/v8/direct-mail/create-direct-mail.md

 # Create a direct mail delivery {#create-direct-mail}

 You can create a standalone direct mail delivery, or create a direct mail delivery in the context of a campaign workflow.
 The steps below detail the procedure for a standalone (one-shot) direct mail delivery.
-If you are working in the context of a campaign workflow, creation steps are details in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).
+If you are working in the context of a campaign workflow, creation steps are detailed in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).

 To create a new standalone direct mail delivery, follow these steps: